Revisiting Jahn--Teller Transitions in Correlated Oxides with Monte Carlo Modeling: Results: Layered nickelate

 For $T<<1$, we see this behaviour is preserved when working with the dynamic $\rho$ and non-zero $E_\mathrm{single-ion}$ term, with $K_\mathrm{oxy}$ arbitrarily large (i.e. $10^{10}$).
 From here, we iteratively increase temperature and evaluate the changes in $\langle\rho\rangle$, as shown in Figure~\ref{nickelate_VT_simulation.pdf}.
 As with the perovskites, the heat capacity $C$ shows that an ordering transition occurs, above which there is local disorder.
 We see that, keeping $K_\mathrm{oxy}$ arbitrarily large, as $T\rightarrow\infty$, $\langle\rho\rangle\rightarrow0.4$, much lower than the perovskite case.
 Figure~\ref{nickelate-histograms.pdf} shows histograms of $\rho$ at low and high temperatures, with most Ni sites exhibiting a large JT distortion at low-$T$ (except a few Ni sites which occur at the boundary between domains), and Ni sites at high temperatures exhibiting no preference for JT distortion, with the highest distribution of sites occurring at low-$\rho$.
 This suggests that the preference for large $\rho$ and JT distortions vanishes on the 2D nickelate lattice, which is displacive-like behaviour.
 Although our simulations for the perovskites were broadly consistent with a similar conclusion, there clearly exist differences between these two cases: (1) the significantly reduced $\langle\rho\rangle$ at high $T$ for the nickelate case compared with the perovskite case and (2) the decreasing $N(\rho)$ with $\rho$ for the nickelate case compared with the approximate invariance of $N(\rho)$ with $\rho$ in the perovskite case.

 In Ref.~\cite{Nagle-Cocco2024DisplaciveNaNiO2}, we presented a mathematical proof that JT disorder in layered nickelates has subextensive configurational entropy, and argued that this drives the displacive behaviour in layered nickelates.
 One of the axioms of this proof is that oxygen underbonding is unfeasible and so multiple axes of JT elongation do not point at the same oxygen; this is equivalent to our choice in these Monte Carlo simulations to set $K_\mathrm{oxy}\rightarrow\infty$.
 In Figure~\ref{nickelate_VT_simulation.pdf}, we also show the temperature-dependence of $\langle\rho\rangle$ if we reduce the magnitude of $K_\mathrm{oxy}$ (while retaining $K_\mathrm{oxy} > 0$), i.e. resulting in scenarios such as the trimer or dimer JT-ordering being energetically unfavourable but not totally unfeasible as for the $K_\mathrm{oxy}\rightarrow\infty$ case.

-This results in $\langle\rho\rangle$ converging much higher, similar to the case for the perovskites, indicating order-disorder behaviour.
-This further supports the notion that preventing O under-bonding, and hence restricting the configurational entropy to be subextensive, is a crucial prerequisite to achieving displacive behaviour in JT-distorted materials.
+This results in $\langle\rho\rangle$ converging much higher, similar to the case for the perovskites, and with distributions of $\rho$ exhibiting no preference for particular $\rho$ values [Figure~\ref{nickelate_Koxy1_rho_histogram.pdf}].
+Despite the simplicity of the model, this suggests that the oxygen-underbonding penalty can strongly influence the high-temperature $\rho$ distribution by restricting the configurational entropy of orbitally-disordered states.
+Within this framework, lattice geometry therefore provides a mechanism for producing different high-temperature JT behaviour in different model systems.